Carlos999734/soc_project/docs/workflow.md

 ## 🚀 Typical Workflow (Stage 2 → Stage 4)

-### Automated Run with run_sim.sh
+### Automated Run with run_sim.sh (Current Flow)

 You can now automate the full flow using `/sim/scripts/run_sim.sh`.

-This uses Verilator's `--binary` flow with `--top-module` to correctly select your testbench module.
+This runs Icarus Verilog (iverilog) → generates vvp binary → runs simulation with vvp → generates VCD → opens in GTKWave.

 > ⚠️ **First time only:**
 > You need to make the script executable: